konturio/disaster-ninja-cd/helm/README.md

 - **DELETEs** and **CREATEs** namespaces required for platform applications
 - installs Helm Releases for all apps using ```values-quickstart.yaml``` values files

 **- Step 4:** ```kubectl get po -A``` wait until all pods are in Running and Ready state (may take some time - depending on your internet connection as all application images have to be downloaded).
 There might be failing pods in ```quickstart-osrm``` namespace, that's ok for a while.
 There is a series of three CrobJobs - once they all succeed at least once - the deployment will be restarted and will finally get up.
 The series reruns every 15 minutes (clock) so that's the maximal wait time due this CronJob.
+For me overall it takes about 30 minutes for the entire platform to start up.

 **- Step 5:** ```nslookup disaster-ninja.kontur $(minikube ip)``` to check DNS configuration, it should resolve the domain to IP address, smth like:
 ```